- When Quickening Starts

-- What Does the Baby Kicking Feel Like?
+- What Does It Feel Like?

-- Timeline of Baby Movement
+- Frequency of Movement

 One of the most exciting moments in your pregnancy is when you feel those first little flutters of your baby kicking.
 These tiny movements reassure you that your baby is developing and help you feel closer to the little life inside of you.